 The General Commercial land use designation accommodates a wide range of non-residential and mixed-use development and limited standalone residential development along major corridors and within certain districts.
-Light industrial type uses are accommodated on certain parcels with a General Commercial land use designation.
-This is also the only designation that accommodates the Automotive Commercial zoning district.
+Light industrial type uses are accommodated on certain parcels with a General Commercial land use designation. also the designation This is only that accommodates the Automotive Commercial zoning district.